-Based on this work, it is obvious that technical education students and graduates require relevant skills to perform competently in bricklaying and concrete works.
-The findings also clearly indicate that collaborative learning techniques can improve bricklaying and concrete works and skills acquisition.
+Based on this work, it is obvious that technical education students/graduates required relevant skills to perform competently on blocklaying and concreting works.
+The findings also clearly indicated that collaborative learning techniques can improve blocklaying and concreting works skills acquisition.
 Collaborative learning enhances social skills and knowledge acquisition relative to traditional teaching approaches.
 However, collaborative learning does not work automatically but needs adequate implementation and further development.
-An assessment instrument developed, if adopted for use in all the Technical Colleges in Akwa Ibom State will help students to improve on their practical performance and will encourage a lot of intakes into bricklaying/concrete programme in our Technical colleges.
+An assessment instrument developed, if adopted for use in all the technical colleges will help the student to improve on their practical performance and will encourage a lot of intake of students into blocklaying/concrete programme in our technical colleges.